 Scrub this mixture into the stain, then rinse.

-So the next time you find oil stains on concrete garage floor, don’t immediately head for the home improvement store.
+So the next time you find oil stains on the concrete garage floor, don’t immediately head for the home improvement store.
 Head for your cupboard, laundry room or refrigerator.